 Kiosks can still do even more…

-The kiosk can augment your store sales force by providing high quality customer service functions.
+- The kiosk can augment your store sales force by providing high quality customer service functions.
 How many sales people can memorize the warranty coverage on every item in the store?
 We live in such a self-service society already.
 Take advantage of the current culture and make the self-service technology conveniently available to help boost the retail digital experience.

 - The kiosk can collect and forward data.
 How often is it used?
 Which ones are used most frequently?
 What are shoppers using it for?
 Which products are being scanned or researched more and why?
 Are people constantly looking for the same product?
 Maybe it needs to be relocated elsewhere in the store.
 Are they constantly looking up the price on the same product?
 Maybe there’s something wrong with the shelf labeling.
 Are some kiosks being used more than others?
 Maybe they need to be re-deployed.

 While the store-wide deployment of kiosks may not be the only component of an effective digital experience, the interactive nature of kiosks ensure that they could be the most impactful and productive part of the equation.
-Most, if not all of the content is likely already on the store website and consumers are already conditioned for self-service environments, especially Millenials.
+Most, if not all of the content is likely already on the store website and consumers are already conditioned for self-service environments, especially Millennials.
 Add in the rising cost of retail labor as well as the challenge of recruiting and retaining quality retail associates, and kiosks may be the perfect solution for a cost effective means to a digital experience that makes a positive impact on shoppers, controls costs, and drives profits.